-If You Have A Civil Judgment Entered Against You, here is what you need to know:
+10 Things You Need to Know If You Have A Civil Judgment Entered Against You

 Quite often I receive frantic phone calls from consumers stating that a civil judgment has been entered against them and now they want to know what their options are.
 So what exactly does it mean when a civil judgment is entered against you?

 I had the chance to discuss this topic on the New Urban Unlimited show with James Gore on 1150 am KKNW on July 16, 2016 which you can check out by clicking play on the MP3 player below.

 Additionally to summarize our conversation, here are 10 critical things you need to know about civil judgments in the state of Washington.

 1. A civil judgment determines who is victor in a case and what the award is

 If a judgment has been entered in a civil lawsuit, it means that the court/jury has decided that one party to the case is the victor.
 Included in the judgment is the determination of which side prevailed, and how much money is owed from the judgment debtor to the judgment creditor.
 Also included are usually attorney fee’s, legal costs of filing the lawsuit and an interest rate that can accrue on the debt.